 3. After training, the form will be sign and submitted to building management cards are usually ready within a few days.
 If you need to use the faciltiy before recieving a card, arrive before 5:00pm to gain access to the facility.
 There will be no in - out ability without a card.

 Gaining after hours sorting access requires demonstrating proficiency durring several sorts with staff supervision.

 There are several ways to access your flow data.

-The computer lab inside the facility has 4 iMAC's that are free to use to analyze data.
+The computer lab inside the facility has 5 iMAC's that are free to use to analyze data.
 Each workstation has the latest version of FlowJo.
-There is one PC in the computer lab with MulitCycle AV and BD FCAP Array sorftware.
+There is one PC in the lab with IDEAS imaging software.

 On the Mac's, you can connect to the server through the "Go" menu and then “Connect to server".
-Select the cellanalysis.immunol.washington.edu share point and enter your user name and password.
+Select the immun-black.medicine.washington.edu/users share point and enter netid\UWNetID and password.

 A "users" share will mount on the desktop.
 Open and find the folder with your userID.
 All of you current data from all instruments will be avaiable.